 Low-fat dairy products like skim milk, cottage cheese, yogurt, and cheese are all good sources of protein.
 These foods also support and preserve lean muscle tissue which can help you burn more calories and maximize your strength-training workouts.
 And if you are lactose intolerant, soy-based products are a good alternative.

-If you’re serious about losing weight, one of the most important things you need to get a handle on is your diet.
+If you’re serious about losing weight, one of the most important things you need to get a handle on is your diet along with best diet pills.
 If you’re not eating the right foods, you could be sabotaging all your hard work in the gym.
 Keep a food diary to measure your daily calorie intake and find out what might trigger cravings and overeating.
 Then make adjustments to control calories and eat healthy.
 And be sure to include these fat-burning foods as a regular part of your diet.